lukereding/book_notes/guides_for/onboarding.md

   - showing you what success looks like adn ensuring you understand our goals
   - supporting you and your development
   - improving processes
+- Share a 'user manual' with the new hire.
+Should cover: background, what you've done in the past, communication preference, management style, values, strengths, weaknesses

 ## Ensure continuing support and career development